Greatest Heroes in Greek Mythology

 Athenian hero Theseus was most known for wrestling against a number of fierce monsters.
 However, he’s most remembered for standing up to the tyrannical rule of King Minos of Crete.
 According to the myth, the city of Athens, on a yearly basis, were forced to send seven men and seven women to Crete in order to feed the carnivorous appetite of the Minotaur, a bloodthirsty beast who only fed on humans.

 Aided by the beautiful Ariadne, the half-sister of the Minotaur, Theseus was able to fashion out a magic thread that enabled him safely navigate through the labyrinth, the home of the Minotaur.
 Upon coming face-to-face with the beast, Theseus had to call on every shred of bravery in him.
-In the end, the Athenian prevailed, cutting down the Minotaur.
+In the end, the Athenian prevailed, cutting down the Minotaur with his bare hands and powerful club.
 By so doing he saved Athenians the horrible ordeal of sending fourteen young people to their deaths every year.

 Orpheus is a very unique character in Greek mythology.
 The offspring of Calliope and Greek god Apollo, Orpheus was perhaps the only Greek hero to be an extremely gifted musician.
 He inherited this trait of his from his father, Apollo, the Greek god of light, poetry, music and prophecy.